come to the realization that you're trans and you might be thinking,

 many things in transition, therapy can be expensive.
 Try to have

 your therapy, and hormones, covered by insurance.

 or adjustment disorder as a diagnosis.
-Likewise your hormones
+Likewise hormones may

-may be covered if your doctor uses hormone imbalance as the
+be covered if your doctor uses hormone imbalance as a diagnosis.

-diagnosis.
-If you have to pay out-of-pocket some therapists charge
+If you have to pay out-of-pocket some therapists charge on a sliding

 surgeons require 6 months of gender identity therapy before